Experts perplexed over why Sharapova was taking banned heart drug

 It reduces the level of a metabolite called carnetine in muscles, and by doing that helps muscles cope better with high levels of stress and low oxygen levels.

-“Because it effects the cellular metabolism, it would increase energy production within cells and therefore make oxygen utilization more efficient,” said Pirmohamed.
+“Because it effects the cellular metabolism, it would increase energy production within cells and therefore make oxygen utilisation more efficient,” said Pirmohamed.

 In a 2010 academic paper published in a review journal called Seminars in Cardiovascular Medicine and cited on the Grindeks company website, it has been shown to improve exercise tolerance in patients with heart problems.